stateoforegon-eis-css/Oregon-CIS-Assessments/CSS-Assessment-Index.md

 ## Safeguard 17.02	(IG1)	Establish and Maintain Contact Information for Reporting Security Incidents

 The implementation of Safeguard 17.02 is a critical element in the defensive mitigations for _2023 Statewide Information Technology Control Standard_ IR-6(3); and contributes to the defensive mitigation for _Standard_ IR-6.
-[Why this matters.](https://github.com/stateoforegon-eis-css/Oregon-CIS-Assessments/blob/main/Why-This-Matters.md#safeguard-1702---establish-and-maintain-contact-information-for-reporting-security-incidents)

 **Assessed Elements:**